 For Friday’s preliminary races, athletes will need a flat, rubber-soled shoe.
 Removing the spikes from a spiked shoe and leaving just the plastic plate is not acceptable and very dangerous as the shoes slip on the wooden track.

 Simplot Games participants are guests of Idaho State University and should be courteous and respectful of college students who are in class.
 ISU has generously opened many of their recreational facilities at Reed Gym and the Pond Student Union Building to Simplot Games participants who wear the current Simplot Games T-shirt.
 Participants may use the bowling, billiards and other facilities (except for the climbing wall) at the ISU student rate.
 If under 18, you must be accompanied by an adult (coach or adult accompanying team).

 During the meet, all Lost and Found items will be turned into the Information table.
 At the conclusion of the meet, Lost and Found items may be claimed upon identification by contacting the Simplot Games office at 208-235-5604.

 A Simplot Games photographer will be taking pictures of all award presentations.
 These award pictures will be posted on the Simplot Games website following the event and can be downloaded for individual use.
 Spectator photography areas will be marked.
 Photographers are to stay upstairs during the meet.
 The only exceptions will be official Simplot Games photographers and those carrying media passes.
-To obtain media information, please check in with the Information Desk on the southeast corner of the turf.
+To obtain media information, please check in with the Information Desk on the northeast corner of the turf.

 Written protests can be filed by submitting them to the computer area where they will be forwarded to the Jury of Appeals.
 Only written protests will be considered and these must be turned in within 30 minutes of the announced results.
 A $20.00 fee is to be included with each protest.
 The $20.00 fee will be refunded ONLY if the appeal is ruled in your favor.